brunosantanati/no-nonsense-course-on-using-splunk/README.md

 | inputlookup http-status
 index="splunk_training" status=* | lookup http-status Code as status OUTPUT Message as status_text | search Message !="OK" | table _raw, status_text, status
 ```

+## Community Support Slack

+For real-time interactions and collaborative problem-solving, the Community Support Slack is an invaluable resource.
+Connect with the Splunk community globally by heading to splk.it/slack.
+Engage with fellow Splunk enthusiasts, ask questions, and share insights in this dynamic space.

+## Splunk .Conf

+Splunk .Conf is an annual user conference that brings together professionals, experts, and enthusiasts from around the world to explore and celebrate the limitless possibilities of data.
+Hosted by Splunk, this event serves as a nexus for knowledge-sharing, networking, and unveiling the latest advancements in the Splunk ecosystem.

+## Certifications and Learning Pathways

+Splunk certifications offer a structured and comprehensive approach for professionals looking to validate their expertise in using the Splunk platform.
+These certifications not only enhance your skills but also showcase your proficiency in leveraging Splunk's powerful capabilities for data analytics and security.